devcontainers/spec/proposals/devcontainer-features-distribution.md

 Goals include:

 - For community authors, a "self-served" mechanism for dev container feature publishing.
-- For community members, a largely self-served mechanism for marking features as "discoverable" by [supporting tools](../docs/specs/supporting-tools.md).
+- For community members, the ability to publish will allow  [supporting tools](../docs/specs/supporting-tools.md) to implement their own discovery mechanisms.
 - For users, ease of discoverability of features via [supporting tools](../docs/specs/supporting-tools.md).
 - For users, the abilty to validate the origin of the asset and its integrity when compared to previous pulls.
 - For users, the ability for a user to pin to a particular version (absolute, or semantic version) of a feature to allow consistent, repeatable environments.